Cauliflower Au Gratin

 Au gratin can also mean casserole, or scraping from the pan, and I guarantee you’ll be scraping the pan of this cauliflower gratin for every last delicious morsel.

+- Prep.
 You’ll want to have all the ingredients for making this recipe prepared before you begin cooking it.
 Chop the cauliflower florets, grate the Gruyère cheese, measure the butter, milk, and flour for the sauce, and mix the breadcrumbs and Parmesan for the topping.
-Get your oven preheating to 350ºF and prepare your baking dish.
+Get your oven preheating to 350ºF and spray your baking dish with nonstick spray.
 You’ll want to use a nice shallow glass dish for this recipe because you’ll be serving the gratin right from the dish.

-This recipe has a couple of components – the cauliflower, the cheese and the sauce.
-The first step is to make the sauce with butter, flour and milk.
+- Make the sauce.
+Melt the butter in a large saucepan over medium heat.
+Add the flour and cook; stir constantly for 1 minute.
+Whisk in the milk and season with salt and pepper.
+Bring this mixture to a boil, then reduce heat to simmer.
 You will then cook the cauliflower florets in the sauce, be careful not to overcook the cauliflower as it will continue to cook in the oven.
 After about 5 minutes, remove the cauliflower and sauce from the heat and stir in the Gruyère cheese until melted.

-Pour the cheesy cauliflower mixture into a 2 quart casserole dish and the final step is to add a sprinkling of Panko breadcrumbs and Parmesan cheese before the cauliflower gratin goes into the oven.
+- Bake.
+Pour the cheesy cauliflower mixture into a 2-quart casserole dish and the final step is to add a sprinkling of Panko breadcrumbs and Parmesan cheese before the cauliflower gratin goes into the oven.
 Bake until golden brown, then serve up your cauliflower gratin and watch the compliments come rolling in!

 What Are The Health Benefits Of Eating Cauliflower?